taedryn/mesh-citadel/prompt.md

 fragile tests.  we want the tests, just like the code itself, to be flexible where possible, and as lightweight as possible.

+as much as is possible, each module or manager should have a clean separation of concerns to simplify testing and reasoning about code
+execution: the User object only concerns itself with a single user, the MessageManager only deals with messages, not rooms, the Config singleton only parses and dispenses configuration information, and so on, for all the modules in the system.  where concerns are mixed, the module which needs a service from an external module should use that module's API.  direct database access outside a module's main area of concern is to be avoided wherever possible.

 security is important to this project, but it should be considered carefully against the implicit security of MeshCore.  striving for security beyond that provided by the underlying protocol is wasted effort.